On the Pre-Asymptotic Stability and Inverse Structure of Extended-Domain Spectral Methods: Pre-Asymptotic Stability of the Convection-Diffusion Operator

-\end{lemma} \begin{proof} The proof relies on the stability of the numerical scheme established in Lemma \ref{lem:stability_proof}.
+where $C_{inv}$ depends on $C_{emb}$, $C_{num}$, and $L$, but is independent of $N$. \end{lemma} \begin{proof} The proof relies on the stability of the numerical scheme established in Lemma \ref{lem:stability_proof}.
 Let $\vect{u} = \mat{L}_{CD,N}^{-1} \vect{f}$, which corresponds to the solution $u_N \in V_N$ for an interpolated forcing function $f_I(x)$.
 From Lemma \ref{lem:stability_proof}, we have the stability estimate